RickStrahl/WestwindToolkit/Westwind.Utilities/Readme.md

 # Westwind.Utilities
-###A rich library of everyday utilities for .NET development###
+### A rich library of everyday utilities for .NET development###

-Every .NET application requires small, common and ofen repeated tasks.
+Every .NET application requires small, common and often repeated tasks.
 This library is a collection of those things that I commonly need on a regular basis and have compiled over the years.